FAQ for Students on Accommodations and Disability Services

 Federal disability law defines a person with a disability as “an individual who has a physical or mental impairment that substantially limits one or more major life activities, including, but not limited to, performing manual tasks, seeing, hearing, walking, communicating, reading, learning, focusing and concentrating.”

-Students should complete the registration form to apply for accommodation services through the Student Access & Disability Services Office.
+Students should complete the registration form to apply for accommodation services through the Student Access and Disability Services Office.
 Students should upload documentation on their disability to the registration form or provide the documentation during the intake appointment.
-Through an interactive process, the Student Access & Disability Services staff member will review the documentation and discuss with the student about the student’s eligibility for accommodations.
+Through an interactive process, the Student Access and Disability Services staff member will review the documentation and discuss the student’s eligibility for accommodations with the student.

-The student needs to initiate the request for accommodation services as soon as possible after the student has applied to ECC.
+After applying to ECC, the student needs to initiate the request for accommodation services as soon as possible.

-No. The Student Access & Disability Services documentation policy is designed to fit the ECC campus climate.
+No. The Student Access and Disability Services documentation policy is designed to fit the ECC campus climate.

-If a student has previously attended another college and later attends ECC, the student may provide information to the Student Access & Disability Services Office regarding the list of accommodations received at the previous college, but the student must meet the documentation requirements at ECC’s Student Access & Disability Services Office for accommodations at ECC.
+If a student has previously attended another college and later attends ECC, the student may provide the record of a disability or accommodation plan from the previous college.
+However, the student must meet the documentation requirements at ECC’s Student Access and Disability Services Office for accommodations at ECC.

-If a student will transfer to another college after attending ECC, the student is responsible for contacting the transfer college’s disability resource office to ask about the process and the timeline to request accommodations.
+If a student transfers to another college after attending ECC, the student is responsible for contacting the transfer college’s disability resource office to ask about the process and the timeline to request accommodations at the transfer college.

-If a student plans on taking a standardized test (e.g., GED, NCLEX, etc.) which is administered by an outside agency, the student should contact the Student Access & Disability Services Office at least two months prior to taking the test for information and assistance in requesting accommodations on those tests.
+If you plan on taking a standardized test (e.g., GED, NCLEX, etc.) that an outside agency administers, you should contact the Student Access and Disability Services Office at least two months before taking the test for information and assistance in requesting accommodations on those tests.

 Yes.
-Depending on the severity and duration of your condition, accommodations may be available.
+Accommodations may be available depending on the severity and duration of your condition.
 For example, if you injured your writing hand, we may be able to assist with note-taking supports or speech-to-text technology.
-Please follow the instructions under New to Student Access & Disability Services to register for services.
+Please follow the instructions under New to Student Access and Disability Services to register for services.

 Disclosing your disability is always your choice.
-When you meet with your academic advisor to plan for your classes, you may tell your advisor that you met with a Student Access & Disability Services staff member and that you are eligible for academic accommodations.
+When you meet with your academic advisor to plan for your classes, you may tell your advisor that you met with a Student Access and Disability Services staff member and are eligible for academic accommodations.

 Your academic advisor is available to support you in choosing classes that best meet your needs and degree requirements.

 No. Your disability status is confidential.
 The decision to inform your instructors is entirely up to you.
-Additionally, once you request your accommodation letters, the Student Access & Disability Services Office will only provide your instructors with information on your approved accommodations and will not disclose information on your specific diagnosis.
+Additionally, once you request your accommodation letters, the Student Access and Disability Services Office will only provide your instructors with information on your approved accommodations.
+It will not disclose information on your specific diagnosis.

 No. Instructors should not request copies of your disability documentation.
-Students are only required to share their disability documentation with the Student Access & Disability Services Office.
+Students must only share their disability documentation with the Student Access and Disability Services Office.

 We encourage students to follow up with their instructors at the beginning of each semester.
-By doing so, students are showing that they are engaged in the course.
-Checking in with your instructors is an important step in advocating for your needs.
-Once you have requested your accommodation letters, you may contact your instructors to introduce yourself.
+By doing so, students show that they are engaged in the course.
+Checking in with your instructors is important in advocating for your needs.
+Once you have requested accommodation letters, you may contact your instructors to introduce yourself.
 A sample email is below:

 Hi Professor XXXX,